Table of Contents

 Brings rain to the east coast, north area, and part of the cultural triangle also coming under the influence of north-east monsoon, especially Polonnaruwa and Anuradhapura.
 Heavy rain can occur during this period over the east and northern Sri Lanka making the sudden influx of rainwater, resulting in unexpected flooding over some areas.

 - However, there is a shift of weather pattern unexpected rain or drought over the island.
 The weather pattern has its own formula, obscure to the human; it is difficult to predict the exact beginning and end of these monsoons.
-For instance, the south and west coast of Sri Lanka was under heavy rain in the month of November 2019, but according to the correct formula it is the beginning of the dry season in the south and west coast and dry weather should dominate in the region from the beginning of November.
+For instance, the western and southern coast of Sri Lanka was under heavy rain in the month of November 2019, but according to the correct formula it is the beginning of the dry season in the south and west coast and dry weather should dominate in the region from the beginning of November.
 Usually, the rain occurs in the evening and late afternoon during the monsoon and mooring is suitable for outdoor activities.

 When is the best time for Sri Lanka 2 week itinerary?